30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 I learned this after opening my suitcase once and discovering a lotion explosion that ruined half my clothes.

 Now I always seal liquids inside a protective pouch or wrap them in a small plastic bag.
+It’s a simple but essential step in packing for a trip.

 19. Tissue Paper Between Clothes Helps Reduce Wrinkles